Windz-GameDev/Recommendation-Systems-Research/README.md

 2. **Production Mode**:

-   - **Purpose**: Utilizes OpenAI's GPT-4o mini model for generating descriptions and similarity scores, suitable for production environments.
+   - **Purpose**: Utilizes OpenAI's GPT-4o-mini model for generating descriptions and similarity scores, suitable for production environments.
    - **Setup**: Requires an OpenAI API key, which should be added to a `.env` file in the project root directory.
    - **Command**: Run the system using:
      ```bash python